ClusterWS/cWS/README.md

 </p>

 <p align="center">
-  <i>This module was specially designed for <strong>ClusterWS</strong> to create c++ Brokers (for higher performance and throughput) which is a critical module in ClusterWS for cross servers and internal communications.</i>
+  <i>This module is specially designed for <strong>ClusterWS</strong> to create c++ Brokers (for higher performance and throughput) which is a critical module in ClusterWS for cross servers and internal communications.</i>
 </p>